RanWurm/Multi-Threaded-News-App/README.md

 The key components of the architecture include:

-- **Thread Pool**: A pool of worker threads that execute tasks in parallel.
 - **Task Scheduler**: Manages the scheduling of tasks and ensures that all threads are efficiently utilized.
 - **IPC Mechanism**: Implements communication channels between processes, allowing for coordination and data sharing.
 - **Synchronization**: Mutex locks and semaphores are used to avoid race conditions and ensure smooth operation when accessing shared resources.